 Working from home

 This is a term that needs very little explanation, as it means exactly what it says.
 It is also the arrangement that is most common for remote workers.
-In Buffer’s State of Remote Work 2020 report, 80% of the remote workers surveyed said that their home was their primary workplace.
+In Buffer’s State of Remote Work 2022 report, 59% of the remote workers surveyed said that their preferred place to work would be at home.

 The phrase ‘telecommuting’ has been around since the 1970s, originally referring to a new phenomenon of people working from home and communicating with the office via telephone.
 Its meaning has evolved over the decades as technology has developed.
 These days you might still hear it used to refer to working from home and communicating via the internet, but its use is fading.

 Many remote workers who live in fixed locations are not employed by a company.
 Freelancers are self-employed and do contracted work for companies and organisations.
-In the State of Remote Work 2020 report, 23% of the remote workers surveyed described themselves as freelancers or self-employed.
+In the State of Remote Work 2022 report, 42% of the remote workers surveyed described themselves as independent consultants or freelancers.

 While freelancing is generally a less secure form of work, it does have the benefit of the freedom to manage your own working environment.

 To be a digital nomad means to have the freedom to live and work from anywhere.
 Digital nomads are not typically employed by companies, but earn a living by building their own online businesses while travelling from place to place.
-The digital nomad trend was sweeping the world before the events of 2020 complicated things a little.
+The digital nomad trend was sweeping the world before the Covid-19 pandemic complicated things a little.

 As the phenomenon has grown in recent years, some locations have become hubs for the digital nomad community due to their suitable infrastructure and favourable living costs.
 For example, Chiang Mai in Thailand, Canggu in Bali and Buenos Aires in Argentina are popular digital nomad destinations.